 This seminar is open to the public.

-Transnationalism is the subject of a growing, but fragmented, body of scholarship.
-The researchers who study businesses, social movements, NGOs, artistic production, and families or religions that cross borders rarely see themselves as part of the same conversation.
-This seminar attempts to bridge these gaps in a few ways: first by identifying the common themes, structures, ideas, and institutions that characterize transnational social dynamics and processes in different arenas, and understanding how, in response, we must rethink conventional notions about identity, citizenship, community, and society.
+Transnationalism is the subject of a growing—but fragmented—body of scholarship because many researchers who study businesses, social movements, nongovernmental organizations (NGOs), migrants, or artistic and cultural production that crosses borders do not see themselves as part of the same conversation.
+This seminar attempts to bridge these gaps in a few ways: first by identifying the common themes, structures, ideas, and institutions that characterize transnational social dynamics and processes in different arenas, and second by rethinking conventional notions about identity, citizenship, community, and society in response.

 Associate.
 Chair; Professor of Sociology, Department of Sociology, Wellesley College.

 Faculty Associate.
 Associate Professor of Sociology, Department of Sociology, Harvard University.